 If you feel affiliate marketing and blogging are not for you, there are other side hustles that can be done from home that you may want to consider.

 Please share your affiliate marketing experience in the comment below.
-Share your story and let us know if there are other challenges that you encountered or how you resolve the difficulties.
+Share your story and let us know if there are other challenges you encountered or how you resolved the difficulties.